 Glyphosate has multiple and ever increasing use patterns- knockdowns, fence-line hygiene summer weed control, in-crop weed control in Round Up Ready crops and spray-topping.
 The extent and number of weed species developing glyphosate resistance is also rapidly increasing.
 The efficacy of glyphosate is quickly declining.
 Glyphosate resistance threatens the viability of no-till systems.
 It is the key non-selective tool used to manage weeds during fallow periods.
 Hence, the urgent need to develop alternative tools and systems to manage weed without glyphosate.

 Growers depend on the skills, knowledge and recommendations of advisers which guide their decisions and contribute to the management of their farm businesses.
 Hence, the knowledge and abilities of advisers and agronomists may inadvertently be limiting the profitability, risk management and/or compliance of farm businesses.

 Many no-till grain growers recognise the advantages of integrating livestock into their farming system to provide income diversity, reduce input costs and increase profits.
 Paddock size, fencing, water points are often inadequate to manage grazing without causing damage to the soil resource.
+Technical knowledge of livestock production efficiency and drivers is also a constraint.
 A range of new and modern tools may offer potential solutions which would allow growers to capture this opportunity.

 There is an opportunity to expand and intensify the production of high value (>$600/t) lentil and chickpea crops and increase the profitability of farm businesses.
 The development and adoption of improved varieties and agronomic packages are essential to capitalise on this opportunity.